magdalenelawsonamadi/Magdalene-Christmas-Coding-Challenge/README.md

-# Magdalene Christmas Coding Challenge
-My Christmas Coding Repository.
-Ibby Magdalene C++ & SQL.
+This project was developed within the framework of the Christmas Coding Challenge 2025, organised by Women Coding Community.